lvgallo/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone with responsive design for a variety of screen devices.

 This project was built using HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express back-end skills.